NandayDev/NandayTwitchApp/README.md

     {
-        "applicationClientId" : "your Twitch API chat bot app client id", "botUsername" : "your bot username as registered in Twitch", "channelName" : "name of the channel your bot should join (your username should work)" }
+        "applicationClientId" : "your Twitch API chat bot app client id", "botUsername" : "your bot username as registered in Twitch", "channelName" : "name of the channel your bot should join (your username should work)", "browserExecutable" : "path of your browser, or null if should use the default one of your OS" }